How Are Fire Extinguishers Classified?

 When it comes to putting out fires quickly, reducing property damage, and saving lives, little is more effective than a fire extinguisher in the hands of a capable employee.
 Of course, the effectiveness of a fire extinguisher depends on its classification and the type of fire you’re dealing with.
 By learning about fire classes and the extinguishing agents used to fight each one, you can gain a better understanding of which extinguishers to install in your building.
+Keep your business up to code with reliable, modern fire extinguishers.
+Call us today at 866-511-5540 or contact us online.

 Fire Extinguisher Classes